qbilinux/qbilinux/README.md

-# qbilinux
+# Qbilinux

-qbilinux is linux distribution based on Plamo Linux 6.x.
+Qbilinux is linux distribution based on Plamo Linux 6.x.

 This distribusion's binary package places on <https://qbilinux.org/pub/>.